 All of those tools can have their place on your workbench depending how you like to work, and all of them will be a great step up from the standard helping hands when soldering boards.

-In my opinion, the PanaVise 350 Multi-Purpose Work Center or the smaller model PanaVise Model 201 “Junior” Miniature Vise are a good option to hold the board for you and free you up to work on it.
-It’s easy to rotate and adjust to work at different angles.
+For the kind of circuits I build, the best soldering helping hands are the PanaVise 350 Multi-Purpose Work Center or the smaller model PanaVise Model 201 “Junior” Miniature Vise are a good option to hold the board for you and free you up to work on it.
+It’s easy to rotate and adjust to work at different angles and have stable bases, and they work with both small PCBs and various kinds of parts.

 For a tool that can handle other tasks like holding two wires close together, the QuadHands WorkBench Helping Hands is also a great choice.
 You can also purchase the QuadHands Flex Plus with the Panavise work center and have both!